stievie/ABx/README.md

 ### Load Balancer (`ablb`)

 An optional load balancer/proxy to make it possible to have several Login Server.
-It'll lookup running login Servers and forward client connections to one of them.
+It'll lookup running Login Servers and bridge client connections to one of them.

 ### Client